Care in the community

 Older people, their carers and those who advocate on their behalf have for a long-time called for a less bureaucratic, better co-ordinated and managed approach to the assessment of care needs; service delivery and review.

-With this in mind the Department commissioned the development of a Single Assessment Tool which will be used to gather all the information necessary to plan home care services for people with complex needs so as to enable them to continue living at home, with appropriate home care support, or to make a decision regarding the need for nursing or residential home care.
+With this in mind the Department commissioned the development of a Single Assessment Tool which is used to gather all the information necessary to plan home care services for people with complex needs so as to enable them to continue living at home, with appropriate home care support, or to make a decision regarding the need for nursing or residential home care.

 Residential care homes play an important part in meeting people’s care needs.